University of California, Berkeley

 - Approving security tools, technologies, and methods for Campus use including, but not limited to, encryption, authentication, network security controls, digital certificates, key escrow, event logging, and disposal of media.

-The Cyber-risk Responsible Executive (CRE) is accountable for all information risk assessments, security strategies, planning and budgeting, incident management, and information security implementation at UC Berkeley including:
+The Cyber-risk Responsible Executive (CRE) is appointed by, and reports to, the Chancellor or designee, and is accountable for all information risk assessments, security strategies, planning and budgeting, incident management, and information security implementation at UC Berkeley including:

 - Ensuring that the responsible parties understand and execute their responsibilities under this policy;